Allergic Rhinitis (Hay Fever)

-Whilst some of these symptoms may be similar to those caused by infection (e.g. colds and flu), allergy symptoms tend to persist unless treated appropriately.
+Some of these symptoms may be similar to those caused by infection (such as colds and flu).
+However, allergy symptoms tend to persist, unless they are treated correctly.

-Symptoms range from mild or moderate (i.e. does not affect day to day function) to severe (affects day to day function).
-Symptoms may occur in a particular season (usually due to allergies to grass, weed or tree pollens) or are persistent and present all year round (usually caused by allergies to house dust mites, moulds or animal hairs).
-Allergic rhinitis (hay fever) is not caused by a food allergy.
+Symptoms range from mild to moderate (does not affect day to day function), to severe (affects day to day function).
+Symptoms may occur in a particular season (usually due to allergies to grass, weed or tree pollens), or are persistent and present all year round (usually caused by allergies to house dust mites, moulds or animal dander).
+It is important to note that allergic rhinitis is not caused by a food allergy.